 UNIVERSITY OF WISCONSIN River Falls

-For an entrance fee of $20/adult and $5/children 12 and under, participants at the event selected and kept a bowl that was created in ceramic/pottery classes at UWRF, River Falls High School, Meyer Middle School, the Renaissance Academy, or by area artists.
-Attendees then sampled, at no extra charge, soups donated and served by area restaurants.
-Guests voted for their favorite soup of the evening and the winner was the Green Goblin Soup with Saffron Oil & Spiced Pecans from The West Wind Supper Club.
+For an entrance fee of $25/adult and $5/children age 12 and under, participants may select and keep a bowl created in ceramic, pottery, fibers, wood and glass studio classes at UWRF, River Falls High School, Meyer Middle School, the Renaissance Academy, or by area artists.
+Attendees may also sample, at no extra charge, soups donated and served by area restaurants.
+Guests have the opportunity to vote for their favorite soup.
+We will once again be awarding a "Chefs' Choice Award" for the soup favored by the chefs participating in the event.

-Participating restaurants providing and serving soup were Bo's 'N Mine, Coach's Bar & Grill, Dish and the Spoon Café, Junior's Bar & Restaurant, Kilkarney Hills, Paddy Ryan's Irish Pub, Perkins Family Restaurant, River Falls Hospital Sodexo Dinning Services, South Fork Café, The West Wind Supper Club, UW-River Falls Sodexo Dining Services and Whole Earth Grocery.
+Belle Vinez, Bo's 'N Mine, Copper Kettle, Dish and the Spoon Café, Kilkarney Hills, Kinni View Deli at Riverwalk Square, Perkins Family Restaurant & Bakery, River Falls Area Hospital Dining Services, South Fork Café, UWRF Chartwells Dining Services, West Wind Supper Club, and Whole Earth Grocery.